luketpeterson/atomspace-bootstrap-guide/_build/html/_sources/contents/03_atomese_programming.rst.txt

     (cog-execute!
 (DefinedSchemaNode "turn_on_switch"))

+That's it.
+The :scheme:`(DefinedSchemaNode "turn_on_switch")` takes the place of the whole :code:`PutLink` and all its dependent atoms.

 LambdaLink Lets you Pass Function Arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The difference between subroutines vs. procedures and functions are the arguments that can be passed in and out.
+The difference between subroutines vs. procedures and functions are the arguments that can be passed.
 :code:`LambdaLink` is the mechanism for defining functions in Atomese, and specifying the arguments that can be passed in.

 Here is an example function that squares the incoming :code:`NumberNode` argument: